 UK Woodland Carbon Code - the basics

-This voluntary code encourages a consistent approach to woodland carbon projects and offers clarity and transparency to customers.
+Our voluntary code encourages a consistent approach to woodland carbon projects and offers clarity and transparency to customers.

-While society must take every effort to reduce its CO2 emissions, tree planting can also play a role by removing carbon dioxide from the atmosphere.
-The potential of woodlands to soak up CO2 from the atmosphere while providing a host of other benefits for society and biodiversity is increasingly recognised, and many individuals and businesses wish to contribute to tree planting to help society soak up the carbon it emits.
-But before investing in such projects people want to know that schemes will actually deliver the carbon savings that they claim.
+The potential of woodlands to soak up carbon dioxide from the atmosphere while providing a host of other benefits for society and biodiversity is increasingly recognised.
+Many individuals and businesses wish to contribute to tree planting to help society soak up the carbon it emits.

 The UK Woodland Carbon Code provides reassurance about the carbon savings that customers' contributions may realistically achieve.